New Zealand Women's Ice Hockey League: History

 The New Zealand Women's Ice Hockey League (NZWIHL) was established in 2014 as New Zealand's top level women's national league.
-The newly formed league was setup to support the National Women's team, the Ice Fernz, for their IIHF World Championship seasons.
+The newly formed league was set up to support the National Women's team, the Ice Fernz, for their IIHF World Championship seasons.
 The league would provide opportunity for female players of all ages to develop their skills and play together in a competitive environment.
 The league was founded with three teams, including: Auckland Steel, Canterbury Devilettes and Southern Storm.

 The Auckland Steel topped the league standings in the first season to claim the first league premiership before they won the inaugural 2014 NZWIHL season grand final, to become the league's first championship team.
 The NZWIHL remained a three team league between 2014 and 2019, with Auckland establishing itself as a dominant force in the league, with four championship titles during this time.
 Canterbury were crowned champions in the second NZWIHL season and Southern Storm won the 2018 season.
 In 2020, a league decision saw the disbanding of the combined Southern Storm team and the establishment of two separate teams for the NZWIHL.
 The Dunedin Thunder and Wakatipu Wild were formed and based in Dunedin and Queenstown in the Otago region respectively.
 They joined the league and first competed in the 2020 NZWIHL season.
 Before the 2021 season, in July 2021, the Canterbury Devilettes changed their name to the Canterbury Inferno to create a separate identity from the Red Devils men's team.
 In August 2021, the league had to be cancelled midway through the season due to the New Zealand Government lock-downs to help minimise the COVID-19 pandemic.
 Originally the league still hoped to play finals at a later date, but that too got cancelled in November 2021.
 In 2022, Wakatipu Wild was the first of the two new teams to claim a league premiership and championship, when it went almost undefeated for the regular season and then won both games in finals.